 We’ll begin with the fundamentals, namely “what is an information system?”

-Information Systems Defined
+What are Information Systems

 Tools such as laptops, databases, networks, and smartphones are examples of information systems.
 So yes, as you read this article, you’re employing an information system!
 Many people rely on various types of information systems to communicate with friends and family, bank or shop online, or look up information via a search engine.